jmcurran/IBSAR-Prog/docs/04-Thursday.md

 We also have a follow up data set of 120 study participants from 2014, with DNA sequence data.

 I will discuss the statistical analyses of these data sets, with respect to issues of degraded DNA, high error rates and correlated samples.
+<div style="page-break-before:always;"></div>
 <p style="background-color:#ccccff;text-align:center">Thursday 30<sup>th</sup> 11:10 Gunnamatta</p>
 ## The Performance Of Model Averaged Tail Area Confidence Intervals {-}
 <p style="text-align:center">
 Paul Kabaila<br />
 La Trobe University<br />
 </p>
 Commonly in applied statistics, there is some uncertainty as to which explanatory variables should be included in the model.
-Frequentist model averaging has been proposed as a method for properly incorporating this ``model uncertainty'' into confidence interval construction.
+Frequentist model averaging has been proposed as a method for properly incorporating this "model uncertainty" into confidence interval construction.
 Such proposals have been of particular interest in environmental and ecological statistics.

 The earliest approach to the construction of frequentist model averaged confidence intervals was to first construct a model averaged estimator of the parameter of interest consisting of a data-based weighted average of the estimators of this parameter under the various models considered.
 The model averaged confidence interval is centered on this estimator and has width proportional to an estimate of the standard deviation of this estimator.
 However, the distributional assumption on which this confidence interval is based has been shown to be completely incorrect in large samples.